manelpuig/rUBot_mecanum_ws/Documentation/files/Doc/New_Docs/03_rUBot_mecanum_control copy.md

 ### **4.2.
 Go to POSE in REAL environment**

-In a real environment, there is very important the POSE precision.
-The Odometry computing is made with wheels readings.
-The floor characteristics and slings can produce inacuracies in odometry calculations.

-It is important the include other sensors to obtain a better accuracy.
-In our case we have included an IMU sensor to obtain a better measurement of the orientation.

-We will test the obtained POSE accuracy with:
-- Computing the Odometry with the wheel readigns
-- Computing the Odometry with the wheel readigns but measuring the robot orientation using the IMU sensor.

-We will have to:
-- upload a new arduino program to read and calibrate the IMU sensor to measure the robot orientation
-- Calibrate the IMU sensor only a first time with speciffic arduino program
-- Bringup the Mecanum robot, using a new arduino program to measure the robot orientation with the IMU sensor:
+To bringup the Mecanum robot, execute in a first terminal:
 ```shell
 roslaunch rubot_mecanum_description rubot_bringup_hw_rock_custom.launch
 ```
-- Then verify the same node with the real Mecanum robot:
+Then verify the same node with the real Mecanum robot:
 ```shell
 roslaunch rubot_mecanum_description rubot_go2pose.launch
 ```